Top Ten Greatest Philosophical Questions of All Time

 Not surprisingly, the big response from the theologians is that it’s all one big mystery that only God understands, that only God can understand, that He has a plan, and who are you to ask Him to change or even reveal it?
 (Guess we're not so special after all.)

-Philosophers and poets, on the other hand, will tell you to forget about THE ANSWER, that the question itself is bunk, that it doesn't ask anything meaningful, and that it doesn't matter – a point well-made by the mythologist Joseph Campbell.
-Human beings aren’t looking for the meaning of life, he scoffed, but rather the experience of life, the rapture of its fullness.
+Philosophers and poets, on the other hand, will tell you to forget about THE ANSWER, that the question itself is bunk, that it doesn't ask anything meaningful, and that it doesn't matter – a point well-made by the mythologist Joseph Campbell, who said that human beings aren’t looking for the meaning of life but rather the experience of life, the rapture of being alive, which is wholly different.

 #8) What is the relationship between mind and body?